The Chart for Tilray Brands Inc. (TLRY) Is Flashing Mixed Signals

-Tilray Brands Inc. (NASDAQ:TLRY) went down by -4.47% from its latest closing price compared to the recent 1-year high of $17.42.
-The company’s stock price has collected 9.62% of gains in the last five trading sessions.
+Tilray Brands Inc. (NASDAQ:TLRY) went down by -10.57% from its latest closing price compared to the recent 1-year high of $16.67.
+The company’s stock price has collected -3.51% of loss in the last five trading sessions.
 Barron’s reported on 04/06/22 that Tilray Stock Pops.
 Earnings Topped Estimates.

 Is It Worth Investing in Tilray Brands Inc. (NASDAQ :TLRY) Right Now?